Should FMG and its investors panic now that iron ore prices have crashed below $100/t?

 Cost efficiency has been an integral part of FMG’s business model, but the current price environment emphasises it.
 The company could continue to lower its production costs by automating the processes, yielding technological innovation, and streamlining logistics.
 Such steps may help FMG to maintain its margins and be a low-cost leader.

-As FMG looks to build non-iron ore into a third pillar, that will come, in part, through investments into renewable energy and green hydrogen production.
-These are still at early stages yet have significant long-term value potential.
-Diversification would help FMG navigate any fluctuations in iron ore prices as well as align with global sustainability trends.
+You may have also heard about FMG’s renewable investments.
+It is looking to build these renewable investments into a legitimate business in its own right, that will come, in part, through investments into renewable energy and green hydrogen production.
+These have significant long-term value potential but need a lot of capital expenditure for their value to be realised.
+Still, such diversification would help FMG navigate any fluctuations in iron ore prices as well as align with global sustainability trends.

 FMG and Global Dynamics

-China accounts for more than 70% of global iron ore demand and represents a high-priority market for FMG.
-Any shift in economic policies or increased infrastructure spending in China impacts the bottom line of FMG.
+Given China accounts for such a high share of iron ore demand, Any shift in economic policies or increased infrastructure spending in China impacts the bottom line of FMG.
 Though demand might continue to be soft in the near term, long-term needs for both urbanisation and infrastructure could lend support to a revival of Chinese demand.

 Most importantly, however, is the continuing tightening of global environmental regulations, which FMG’s leadership in sustainable mining practices puts the company ahead of changing requirements.
 Initiatives for carbon emissions reductions and investments into renewable energy resources should increase FMG’s reputation among ESG-focused investors, who can open up new growth opportunities.